 All DNS resolvers at UpCloud have the same IP addresses regardless of the availability zone.
 This makes it easy to copy firewall rules from one server to another or templatize firewall rules.
 The DNS servers are provided automatically by the DHCP protocol and there should be no need for manual configurations in the operating system, except for the DNS firewall rules.

 If your server has a public IPv6 address, you can also use IPv6 with the following servers:

 The basic firewall rule for allowing DNS queries is to permit inbound UDP and TCP traffic from port 53 to any port from the DNS IP addresses.
 While the DNS server has traditionally worked only with UDP there are several recent additions like DNSSEC and SPF which might also require TCP connections to be allowed – otherwise, some of the queries might not go through.

 You can create all required DNS firewall rules with one click by enabling the Auto-add DNS rules at your server firewall settings and then clicking the Save changes button.

 It is also possible to use your cloud servers to provide your own DNS, which could be used as the authoritative name server for your domain.
 For best redundancy, it is strongly recommended that you have at least two different authoritative name servers in different locations.
 For example, one in our Amsterdam zone and another in Chicago.

-There are several DNS server software available with most common open source variants used with Linux being BIND, PowerDNS and djbdns.
-Exact configuration for each of them are outside of the scope of this article, but you can find many excellent tutorials on the Internet, starting with the documentation for the specific DNS software.
+There are several DNS server software available with the most common open source variants used with Linux being BIND, PowerDNS and djbdns.
+The exact configuration for each of them is outside of the scope of this article, but you can find many excellent tutorials on the Internet, starting with the documentation for the specific DNS software.